 Unlike most New Cinema Filmmakers Benegal has had private backers for many of his films.
 Following the success of these four films, he was backed by film star Shashi Kapoor for whom he made Junoon (1978) and Kalyug (1981).
 The former set in the turbulent period of the Indian Mutiny of 1857 is one of Benegal’s most stylish films and one which is meticulously detailed and visually arresting and one that gave him much satisfaction but Kalyug, a complex narrative looking at politics in the corporate world and based on the Mahabharat, inspite of some great moments, just falls short of ‘being there.’

 In the 1980s, however, with the collapse of the New Cinema, unfortunately Benegal’s films have not had proper releases and the 1980s also saw him turn to TV where he successfully directed serials like Yatra (1986) for the Indian Railways, and one of the biggest projects ever undertaken on Indian Television, Bharat ek Khoj (1988), a serial based on Nehru’s Discovery of India.
-Both projects are amongst the finest work done on Indian Television.
+Both projects are among the finest work done on Indian Television.

 Benegal returned to feature filmmaking after a gap of almost six years and has since been making features regularly but with mixed results, Suraj Ka Satwan Ghoda (1992) and Samar (1998) particularly standing out in this period.
 The former, based on Dharmveer Bharati’s well known novella, focuses on a bachelor who recounts over two evenings to a group of his friends, the stories of three women who came into his life at different periods of time.
 Rich in texture, it becomes abundantly clear that more than love stories; they are reflections on shifting social values, indeed an individual’s growing up.
 Samar expertly uses the film-within-film style with ironic humour and self-mocking wit to expose the reality of caste prejudice.